Where: Riga and Sigulda in Latvia

-We made our way down to Town Square which is where the Town Hall and the House of the Blackheads are (see top of the page).
+We made our way down to Town Square, which is where the Town Hall and the House of the Blackheads are (see top of the page).
 This is also where the Christmas Tree was apparently invented.
 The House of the Blackheads was the guildhouse for the bachelor merchants of the Hanseatic League.
-The house didn’t get its name because of the youth’s pimply skin, but because their patron saint is St Mauritius, who has a black head.
-Anyway -apparently one Christmas Eve, the blackheads got into some high jinks and set a huge pine tree on fire – and this is why we have Christmas Trees to this day.
+The house didn’t get its name because of the youth’s pimply skin, but because their patron saint is St Mauritius, who had a black head.
+Anyway, apparently one Christmas Eve, the blackheads got into some high jinks and set a huge pine tree on fire – and this is why we have Christmas Trees to this day.

 The House of the Blackheads building is very pretty and ornate and has great paintings on the outside.
 Another great building, which I think is next door, is Mentzendorff’s House.

 Also in the Town Hall Square is the Museum of Occupation in Latvia.
 This was the only museum that we fancied seeing in Riga, as we wanted to learn more about Latvia’s history under the Nazis and the Soviets, but sadly it was closed for refurbishment when we were there.
-They did however have an interesting and moving display outside of the museum which gave information about Latvia in the time of occupation.
+They did however have an interesting and moving display outside of the museum which gave information about Latvia’s history, focusing specifically on the time of occupation.
 It told what happened to people in the country under occupation and how so many of them died or were sent to concentration camps.
-What is so heart breaking is that soon after Latvia gained independence, they were overtaken by Nazi Germany, who sent most of the countries Jews to the concentration camps of Poland.
+What is so heart breaking is that soon after Latvia gained independence they were overtaken by Nazi Germany, who sent most of the country’s Jews to the concentration camps of Poland.
 The country was ‘freed’ by the Soviets but then the people were punished for ‘collaborating’ with the Nazis.
 This time, rather than being sent to camps in Poland, people were sent to camps in Siberia or were forcibly moved to other parts of the Soviet Union.

 Latvia has a very sad, unfair history.